alan-turing-institute/data-safe-haven/deployment/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 ### Validation of AD sync
 1. Add a research user:
-  - In Server Manager select `Tools -> Active Directory Users and Computers` (or open the `Active Directory Users and Computers` desktop app directly)
+  - In Server Manager select `Tools > Active Directory Users and Computers` (or open the `Active Directory Users and Computers` desktop app directly)
   - Expand the domain
   - Right click on the `Safe Haven Research Users` OU and select `New -> User`
   - Create a new user:
-    - First name: Test
+    - First name: `Test`
-    - Last name: ADUser
+    - Last name: `ADUser`
     - User login name: `testaduser`
     - Click "Next"
   - Password: use the `shm-<shm-id>-testaduser-password` secret in the management Key Vault.
     - Untick `User must change password at next logon`
-    - Click "Next"
+    - Click `Next`
-  - Click "Finish"
+  - Click `Finish`
 2. Force a sync to the Azure Active Directory
   - Open Powershell as an administrator
   - Navigate to `C:\Installation`
   - Run `.\Run_ADSync.ps1 -sync Delta`
 3. Go to the Azure Active Directory in `portal.azure.com`
-  - Click "Users -> All users" and confirm that the new user is shown in the user list.
+  - Click `Users > All users` and confirm that the new user is shown in the user list.
   - It may take a few minutes for the synchronisation to fully propagate in Azure.

 ### Configure AAD side of AD connect
 1. Go to the Azure Active Directory in `portal.azure.com`